ElJoamy/backend_template_auth/README.md

       ```env
       # Cors configuration
       ALLOWED_ORIGINS=all
-      # To allow originisyou could use
+      # To allow origins you could use
       # "all" to allow all origins
       # "limited" to allow only the ones specified in the list located in src/config/cors_config.ts
       ```